-Muriel finds life in Porpoise Spit, Australia dull and spends her days alone in her room listening to Abba music and dreaming of her wedding day.
-Slight problem, Muriel has never had a date.
+Muriel finds life in Porpoise Spit, Australia dull and spends her days alone in her room listening to ABBA and dreaming of her wedding day.
+A slight problem is she never had a date.
 Then she steals some money to go on a tropical vacation, meets a wacky friend, changes her name to Mariel, and turns her world upside down.Written by

 8 of 9 people found this review helpful.

 Was this review helpful to you?

 | Report this